openstack-archive/senlin/examples/profiles/README.rst

 ===============================

-This directory contains sample spec files that can be used to create a Senlin profile using `openstack cluster profile create` command, for example:
+This directory contains sample spec files that can be used to create a Senlin profile using :command:`openstack cluster profile create` command, for example:

 To create a os.nova.server profile::